Skip to main content

 The Causes Of Oily Skin

-From the climate to your genetics, there are a wide range of factors to blame if you’re wondering why you have oily skin.
+From the climate to your genetics, there is a wide range of factors to blame if you’re wondering why you have oily skin.

 Oily Skin Is Hereditary

 Oily skin is linked to a hereditary disposition to overproduce the hormone dihydrotestosterone (DHT) which triggers an excess of sebum production in the skin.
-We need sebum - the oily, waxy substance that lubricates the skin - to keep our moisture barrier intact, but overproduction can become problematic.
-Excess oil causes pores to enlarge (as they stretch to contain the amount of oil generated) and when trapped, oil can combine with dead skin cells and bacteria on the skin’s surface to cause breakouts
+We need sebum — the oily, waxy substance that lubricates the skin — to keep our moisture barrier intact, but overproduction can become problematic.
+Excess oil enlarges pores (as they stretch to contain the amount of oil generated) and when trapped, oil can combine with dead skin cells and bacteria on the skin’s surface to cause breakouts.
+To address this, regular cleansing and gentle exfoliation are key steps to prevent pore congestion and manage large pores.
+These actions help remove excess sebum and clear out trapped impurities, allowing pores to shrink back to their normal size.
+Clay and charcoal masks are also effective, offering a gentle astringent action that tightens and minimizes pore openings while controlling oil production.

 The Climate

-Another common trigger is the hot summer months, and heat and humidity may lead to an increase in oil production.
+Another common trigger is the hot summer months.
+Heat and humidity may lead to an increase in oil production.
 You might overcorrect and try to stamp out oily skin by cleansing four times a day or exfoliating too frequently.
 But these methods strip your skin of its natural oils and interfere with its barrier function.

 Hormonal Fluctuations: Excess Sebum Production